Gas Bayonet Fitting – Gas Bayonet Hose – Connect & Disconnect Gas Bayonet

 7. Do not permit children to adjust the heater controls or move the heater.

-8. Turn gas heaters off when unattended and when you go to bed.
+8. Turn a gas bayonet heater off when unattended and when you go to bed.

-10. Do not cover or place articles on or in a gas heater.
+10. Do not cover or place articles on or in a gas bayonet heater.

-11. Keep gas heaters at least one metre away from all flammable objects including furniture, drapes, books and boxes.
+11. Keep a gas bayonet heater at least one metre away from all flammable objects including furniture, drapes, books and boxes.

 Windows covering that can be wind blown into the heater should be restrained.

-12. Never use a gas heater to dry clothing, shoes or other articles.
+12. Never use a gas bayonet heater to dry clothing, shoes or other articles.

 Fixed ventilation must conform to local regulations.